alaa/oh-my-vpn/README.md

 ### Server Setup
-Pick a new cheap server, CPU and Memory does not really matter Make sure you get Ubuntu 14.10 as it is the only platform tested so far.
-Install the required dependencies
+Pick a new cheap server, CPU and Memory does not really matter Install the required dependencies
 Pull down the repository to your server run chef-solo